sp00nman/rnaseqlib/doc/fusion_workflow.md

-Detection and filtering of fusions with RNA-seq data
+Detection and filtering of fusions with RNA-seq
 ====================================================

 ###Software requirements